shrshj/arduino-unity3d/Arduino Unity3D Serial Communication/README.md

 ## Step 4
 Testing our blink code using Unity
 - Note: becasue of heavy unity files Only the script file is uploaded here.
+- The tutorial provided <a href="">HERE</a> is used.
+But remember that script has the same name as the class, and append the defined point light to the Light variabe of this script.
 - Below pictures show the location of street lamp (downloaded from the assest store) and point light (added from GameObject)